-The Technology Acceptance Model (TAM) proposed by Davis (1989) plays a fundamental role in explaining user behaviour when employees are introduced to new technology and systems.
+The Technology Acceptance Model (TAM) proposed by Davis (1989) plays a fundamental role in explaining user behavior when employees are introduced to new technology and systems.
 The TAM is adapted from the Theory of Reasoned Action (TRA), with the main difference between the two being the removal of the attitude construct from the TRA (Venkatesh et al., 2003).
-Perceived Usefulness (PU) and Perceived Ease of Use (PEOU) are considered by Davis (1989) to be key factors in explaining employee behaviour.
+Perceived Usefulness (PU) and Perceived Ease of Use (PEOU) are considered by Davis (1989) to be key factors in explaining employee behavior.
 Davis (1989) defines PU as: “the degree to which a person believes that using a particular system would enhance his or her job performance” and PEOU as “the degree to which a person believes that using a particular system would be free of effort”.
 By drawing on this concept of PU and PEOU, Davis (1989), suggests the constructs can be used by business practitioners to anticipate whether a new technology or system is likely to be accepted, and if it is not, then various interventions could be identified to enhance employee acceptance, for example user testing, training and greater education.

-Thus the present study argued that if MTN Nigeria adopts and operationalized the principles of Technology Acceptance Model in the implementation of their digital collaboration platform it will propel their employee performance, especially by helping their employees appreciate the perceived usefulness of the digital collaboration platform in the realization of their organisational vision and mission and how their perceived ease of use of digital collaboration platform will enhance their performance and upsurge their individual contributions towards the realization of the organisation mission and vision.
-This will help to make their employees more inclined to work in the digital collaboration platform and improve their performance and quality of done.
+Thus the present study argued that if MTN Nigeria adopts and operationalizes the principles of the Technology Acceptance Model in the implementation of their digital collaboration platform, it will propel their employee performance, especially by helping their employees appreciate the perceived usefulness of the digital collaboration platform in the realization of their organizational vision and mission and how their perceived ease of use of digital collaboration platform will enhance their performance and upsurge their individual contributions towards the realization of the organization mission and vision.
+This will help to make their employees more inclined to work in the digital collaboration platform and improve their performance and quality of work.

 METHODOLOGY

 The study made use of survey research design.
 The population of the study consisted of all MTN employees in Southeast Nigeria, which included MTN Nigeria employees from Abia State, Imo States, Anambra State, Enugu States and Ebonyi State.
 MTN Nigeria has a total of 616 employees across their different branches and offices that make up the Southeast Zone.
-The study sample size was calculated using Taro Yamane’s formula and were computed to be 243 respondents.
-Bowley’s proportional allocation formula was used to deduce the number of respondents that were sampled from MTN Nigeria Offices in each of these states.
+The study sample size was calculated using Taro Yamane’s formula and was computed to be 243 respondents.
+Bowley’s proportional allocation formula was used to deduce the number of respondents sampled from MTN Nigeria Offices in each of these states.
 The study made use of both primary and secondary sources of data.
-Primary data was elicited through well-structured questionnaire entitled “Digital Collaboration Platform and Employees’ Performance Questionnaire.”
-The questionnaire were a closed ended type designed in five points Likert Scale (Strongly Agree = SA, Agreed = A, Disagreed = D, Strongly Disagreed = SD and Neutral = N).
-The close ended questionnaire has two to five options.
-The questionnaire were structured into two sections A and B, which captured the objectives and hypotheses of the study.
+Primary data was elicited through a well-structured questionnaire entitled “Digital Collaboration Platform and Employees’ Performance Questionnaire.”
+The questionnaire was a closed-ended type designed in five points Likert Scale (Strongly Agree = SA, Agreed = A, Disagreed = D, Strongly Disagreed = SD and Neutral = N).
+The close-ended questionnaire has two to five options.
+The questionnaire was structured into two sections, A and B, which captured the objectives and hypotheses of the study.

-The study made use of random sampling techniques and purposive sampling techniques.
-Random sampling techniques were used in sampling the study respondents that are in major cities in Southeast Nigeria.
-The study made use of both online and face-to-face questionnaire administration.
+The study used random sampling techniques and purposive sampling techniques.
+Random sampling techniques were used in sampling the study respondents who are in major cities in Southeast Nigeria.
+The study used both online and face-to-face questionnaire administration.
 Through the database obtained by the researcher from MTN Nigeria Head Offices, which contained the MTN Nigeria employees’ contacts and email addresses, the researcher purposively sent emails to the MTN Nigeria employees in the remote areas of Southeast Nigeria that were not covered by face-to-face questionnaire administration to obtain their consent to participate in the study and also send them the online link to visit and complete the survey online.